 Getting Communications Right with Patients

-Watch our whiteboard video and access resources to help you build rapport and empathy with those you serve
+Access resources to help you build rapport and empathy with those you serve

 Here at the CPSO, we know that most Ontario physicians want to build strong, healthy, positive relationships with their patients.
 The problem is that those relationships can struggle or even break down if doctors don’t possess strong communication skills.
 To help strengthen those abilities, we offer the following resources that all physicians can apply to their practice.